turingschool-examples/little_esty_shop_bulk_discounts/README.md

 And I no longer see the discount listed
 ```
 ```
-Merchant Bulk Discount Show
+XX Merchant Bulk Discount Show

-As a merchant
+XX As a merchant
-When I visit my bulk discount show page
+XX When I visit my bulk discount show page
-Then I see the bulk discount's quantity threshold and percentage discount
+XX Then I see the bulk discount's quantity threshold and percentage discount
 ```
 ```
 Merchant Bulk Discount Edit